jamesyoungman/beebtools/CONTRIBUTING.md

-If the problem is that the dfs program didn't produce the correct output, but it worked a bit, please include an exact copy of the output you expected (see "Capturing Output").
+If the problem is that the dfs program didn't produce the correct output, but it worked a bit, please include an exact copy of the output you expected (see "Capturing Output") and explain what's different.

+It is probably helpful to include the output of `dfs` with the `--verbose` option, which produces a lot more explanation of what is going on.

 ### Reporting bugs in bbcbasic_to_text